 Randy had replaced these headlights (new headlights really make a difference in visibility!), and removed them before the car was towed away.
 For sale on Craig’s list too!

 Please let me know how my consulting services could help on a litigated case involving disability and work.
-I’d love to help!
+I’m here to help attorneys help their clients.

 My professional rehabilitation counseling practice is focused on helping people find a place in the workforce